ShadowPhone vs FeedFlux

 FeedFlux is a newer entrant in the real-device Instagram automation space.
 It connects Android phones via USB to a desktop app, where you build visual workflows using drag-and-drop nodes.
 Execution happens locally on the connected device.
 The positioning is similar to ShadowPhone: real hardware, real app, no APIs.

-ShadowPhone also uses real Android devices but takes a fundamentally different architectural approach.
-Automation logic runs server-side through a Brain/Executor model, devices run GrapheneOS with multi-profile sandboxing for account isolation, and the platform includes 57+ automation modules, AI content generation via RunningHub, a Telegram mini app, and a Content API.
-The result is a more mature system designed for operators managing accounts at scale.
+ShadowPhone also uses real Android devices but takes a different architectural approach.
+Automation logic runs server-side through a Brain/Executor model, devices run GrapheneOS with multi-profile sandboxing for account isolation, and the platform includes registered workflow modules, AI content generation via RunningHub, a Telegram mini app, and a Content API.
+The result is a centrally coordinated system with plan capacity for larger account portfolios.

 This page breaks down the practical differences so you can decide which platform fits your operation.